-Fort Lauderdale’s beaches are ideal for laying down a beach towel or renting beach chairs and soaking up the sun.
+Fort Lauderdale’s beautiful beaches are ideal for laying down a towel or renting a beach chair and soaking up the sun.
 If you’re looking for a more adventurous beach vacation, there are loads of other fun activities to experience, too.
-Deep-sea fishing, scuba diving and snorkeling, swimming, and beach hikes are all popular activities here.
+Deep-sea fishing, scuba diving and snorkeling, swimming, and oceanfront hikes are all popular activities in the Lauderdale area.

 Ready to experience Fort Lauderdale’s seaside allure?
 Whether you’re going solo, with a partner, or on a family getaway, plan your South Florida vacation with this list of the most beautiful Fort Lauderdale beaches.